Colab setup ------------------

 [3]:

-The curve grows from zero to a plateau at \(l = \phi\), more rapidly for larger \(\gamma\).
-We can more carefully characterize the limiting behavior.
+The curve grows from zero to a plateau at

-Limiting behaviorΒΆ
+Limiting behavior¶

 This sounds kind of dire, but this is actually a convenient fact.
 The second model is more complex, but it has the simpler model, model 1, as a limit.
 Thus, the two models are in fact commensurate with each other.
 Knowledge of how these limits work also enhances the experimental design.
 We should strive for small droplets.
-And perhaps most importantly, if we didnβt consider the second model, we might automatically assume that droplet size has nothing to do with spindle length if we simply did the experiment in larger droplets.
+And perhaps most importantly, if we didn’t consider the second model, we might automatically assume that droplet size has nothing to do with spindle length if we simply did the experiment in larger droplets.

-Generative modelΒΆ
+Generative model¶

 We have a theoretical model relating the droplet diameter to the spindle length.
 Let us now build a generative model.
 For spindle, droplet pair i, we assume